charlie-vf/genshin-recipes-blog/README.md

 The Avatar component is used both for displaying the User's profile photo on various components (i.e., recipes, comments, profile page) and for the icon in the Popular Recipes component.
 As such, I created a generic component for the Avatar which could be customised to display the relevant image.

+The Popular Recipes component is used both on the AllRecipes.js page and the pages which filter from it, as well as the profile page, and was thus created in its own files to allow it to be imported where necessary.

 ## **Future Features**